bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 - If you need to swap out party members for some reason, make sure to ADD a party member before removing!
 The achievement tracks if you have less that 3 party members in action, even while in the menu, and will disable the achievement if that happens.
 - Since the other party members can only use Potions, throw them judiciously at Vossler to keep him alive.
 Before the fight, look at your license board and unlock any Potion Lore licenses for your jobs if available to help increase their effectiveness.
 Make sure you have a full stock of Potions as well!
 Leave the tomb to restock if necessary.
 Party members can die freely and then you can swap in new one to keep the Potions flowing, just be careful doing so as described above.
 I had 89 in my inventory before the fight but I left to go save and get the remaining 10, just in case.
 Dyce, the merchant you meet in the Sandsea will be at the tomb's entrance to buy more supplies.
 By the end of the fight, I had used 55 Potions.
 - Keeping your other party members alive to throw potions is secondary, since you have three backup characters.
 However, it may be a good idea to have the highest HP party members out initially.
 If everyone is alive, that's more License Points for them all.
+- ***NOTE***: I apparently misunderstood and didn't realize that Vossler could still have gambits on until I got to the Tiamat fight for **Beast My Guest II**.
+Whoops!

 **Privateer** (Sky Pirate's Den): I got this while stocking up on Potions and selling loot at Raithwall's Tomb.
 Selling at least 1000 loot will unlock the Migelo statue in the Den.